threadi/easy-language/readme.txt

 * Support for English (simplify to easy or plain language)
 * Support for French (simplify to FALC)
-* Support for more post-types, e.g. for WooCommerce
+* Support for more post-types, e.g., for WooCommerce
-* Support for any taxonomies (e.g. category descriptions)
+* Support for any taxonomies (e.g., category descriptions)
 * Simplification of single texts
 * Show where any simplified text is used in your website